Director: John Carpenter Run Time: 91 min. Rating: R Release Year: 1978

 About the filmmaker:

-Directed, scored, and co-written by John Carpenter, founding father of the modern slasher film and the mind behind classics The Thing (1982), Christine (1983), Big Trouble in Little China (1986), and more.
+John Carpenter is a director, writer, composer, and founding father of the modern slasher film.
+He is the mind behind classics Halloween (1978), The Fog (1980), The Thing (1982), Christine (1983), Big Trouble in Little China (1986), and more.
 Called “a creative genius of raw, fantastic, and spectacular emotions,” Carpenter was awarded the prestigious Golden Coach at Cannes 2019 for his innovative projects.
 One of his first, the short film The Resurrection of Broncho Billy, won an Academy Award in 1971.

-Co-written by regular collaborator Debra Hill, who worked with Carpenter on many of his major projects.See more upcoming films
+Halloween (1978) is co-written by regular collaborator Debra Hill, who worked with Carpenter on many of his major projects.See our upcoming films